Simplifying Transactions with Virtual Terminals

 In other words, Virtual Terminals provide better overall value than traditional Point of Sale (POS) systems.
 They are easier to use and understand and involve easy setup while maintaining flexibility and providing better value for merchants and customers.

-A Virtual Terminal is an online platform to process and facilitate electronic payments.
-It facilitates Card Not Present (CNP) transactions which allows merchants to enter card details without having to examine the card physically.
-These transactions don't need the buyer and seller to be physically present to make the transaction.
-This allows the flexibility of making payments over phone or any other communication channel.
+A Virtual Terminal is an online payment platform to process and facilitate electronic payments.
+It facilitates Card Not Present (CNP) transactions, allowing merchants to enter payment card details without physically examining the debit or credit card.
+Depending on your solution, you can also accept ACH or digital payments.
+As a remote payment tool, virtual terminal transactions don't need the buyer and seller to be physically present to make the payment.
+This gives both the merchant and the customer flexibility and convenience.

 How does it work?

-An Online Payment Gateway is a gateway between the customer and merchant.
+An Online Payment Gateway is a link between the customer and the merchant.
 An online transaction begins with the customer entering card details on a payment portal.
-The entered card details are encrypted to ensure they don't fall into the wrong hands.
+The system encrypts the entered card details to ensure they stay in the right hands.
 This encrypted data is then forwarded to the gateway.
-The Payment Gateway is responsible for sending this data to the bank to verify and authorize the transaction.
+The Payment Gateway sends this data to the bank to verify and authorize the transaction.
 The credit card network then authorizes and processes the transaction.